 In most people with tinnitus, background noise can help reduced awareness of tinnitus.
 This principle can be used to help cope better with tinnitus.
 Simply playing the radio or TV in the background can be helpful.
 Certain types of noise seem better at reducing the awareness of tinnitus.
 These include white noise which is hissing type noise.
 One would assume listening to a noise which is similar to tinnitus should not help.
 In practice however this principle of “sound therapy” is used by some patients to successful reduce the effects of tinnitus.
 Devices can be purchased which generate various types of noise which experience has shown can helpful (see here).
 These devices can be placed near the bed to help sleep.
-Smart phone can also be used in conjunction with “Tinnitus” apps to generate various helpful noises.
-Some tinnitus app are: Tinnitus Pro, Hear&Tinnitus, Tinnitus.
+Smart phone can also be used in conjunction with “Tinnitus” apps to generate various helpful noises as well as other helpful advise.
+Some tinnitus app are: ReSound Tinnitus Relief, Tinnitus Pro, Hear&Tinnitus, Tinnitus.
 Some of these apps can also do more complex sound manipulation of music which they claim may help tinnitus.
-These noise generators can be used in conjunction with a pillow speaker (these can be purchased from Maplin or the British Tinnitus Associate shop).
+These noise generators can be used in conjunction with a pillow speaker (these can be purchased from Amazon or the British Tinnitus Associate shop).
 This can be placed underneath your pillow and provides a noise to the ear even if on a pillow.
 They reduce disturbance of your partner.

 Audiology department can provide personal sound generators which can be worn in a similar fashion to a hearing aid.

 A proportion of patient with tinnitus find everyday sounds uncomfortable or unbearable (hyperacusis).
 In this group sound therapy is more difficult but can still be used to help the patient to gradually habituate to noise and tinnitus.